kairosdb/metrics4j/README.md

 values `myMetric.count.value` and `myMetric.max.value`.
 The prefix is applied to the last part of the metric.

-* _collectors:_ List of collectors to chain together
-* _prefixes:_ Prefix to add to each collector respectively

 #### DoubleCounter
+* _reset:_ (true/false), when true the counter resets after reporting
+* _report-zero:_ (true/false), when set to false will not report zero values

 Counts up double values to be reported.
 The counter can be reset when values are reported by setting reset: true in the conf

-* _reset:_ (true/false), when true the counter resets after reporting
-* _report-zero:_ (true/false), when set to false will not report zero values

 #### DoubleGauge
+* _reset:_ (true/false), when true the gauge sets to zero after reporting

 Simple gauge that reports the most recently received value.

-* _reset:_ (true/false), when true the gauge sets to zero after reporting

 #### LastTime
-LastTime collects Duration metrics and when reporting it simply reports the last Duration it received.
-The Duration is cleared once it is reported so it is only reported once.

 * _report-unit:_ (NANOS, MICROS, **MILLIS**, SECONDS, MINUTES, HOURS, DAYS), set the unites values are reported in.
 Can be set as a source property.
-* * _report-format:_ (DOUBLE, **LONG**), set the format.
+* _report-format:_ (DOUBLE, **LONG**), set the format.
 Double is truncated at 3 decimals.
 Can be set as a source property.

+LastTime collects Duration metrics and when reporting it simply reports the last Duration it received.
+The Duration is cleared once it is reported so it is only reported once.

 #### LongCounter
+* _reset:_ (true/false), when true the counter resets after reporting
+* _report-zero:_ (true/false), when set to false will not report zero values

 Counts up long values to be reported.
 The counter can be reset when values are reported by setting reset: true in the conf

-* _reset:_ (true/false), when true the counter resets after reporting
-* _report-zero:_ (true/false), when set to false will not report zero values

 #### LongGauge
+* _reset:_ (true/false), when true the gauge sets to zero after reporting

 Simple gauge that reports the most recently received value.

+#### MaxLongGauge
 * _reset:_ (true/false), when true the gauge sets to zero after reporting

-#### MaxLongGauge
 Extends LongGauge and only stores and reports the max value over the reporting period.

-* _reset:_ (true/false), when true the gauge sets to zero after reporting

 #### NullCollector
 If you are familiar with /dev/null, this is the same concept.
 A way of turning off certain metrics.

 #### PutCounter
+* _reset:_ (true/false), when true the counter resets after reporting
+* _report-zero:_ (true/false), when set to false will not report zero values

 Counts the number of times the put method is called on a collector.
 Can be used with any data type.

-* _reset:_ (true/false), when true the counter resets after reporting
+#### SimpleStats
 * _report-zero:_ (true/false), when set to false will not report zero values

-#### SimpleStats
 This reports the min, max, sum, count and avg for the set of values received since last reporting.

-* _report-zero:_ (true/false), when set to false will not report zero values

 #### SimpleTimerMetric
-Used for reporting measured durations.
-The collector reports min, max, total, count and avg for the measurements received during the last reporting period.
-Values are reported as milliseconds by default but maybe changed using the report-unit attribute.
-The report-unit and report-format can also be passed as a prop in the sources.

 * _report-unit:_ (NANOS, MICROS, **MILLIS**, SECONDS, MINUTES, HOURS, DAYS), set the units values are reported in.
 Can be set as a source property.
 * _report-format:_ (DOUBLE, **LONG**), set the format.
 Double is truncated at 3 decimals.
 Can be set as a source property.
 * _report-zero:_ (true/false), when set to false will not report zero values

+Used for reporting measured durations.
+The collector reports min, max, total, count and avg for the measurements received during the last reporting period.
+Values are reported as milliseconds by default but maybe changed using the report-unit attribute.
+The report-unit and report-format can also be passed as a prop in the sources.

 #### StringReporter
 No aggregation is done in this collector.
 All strings are reported with the time